Gourav-s12/Real-time-crawling-Covid-Statistics/README.md

 ## Module 2

-- Part 1 [Gourav Sarkar]:
+#### Part 1 [Gourav Sarkar]:
 - To obtain all the required Wikipedia webpages, we first download the main wiki page using Mainpage_download.py.
-From the main wiki page, we extract all the timelines and response pages present on that page using links_extract.py.
-Finally, using extract_info_timeline.py and extract_info_response.py, we extract all the response pages one by one, categorized by their respective month names, which are then organized inside their respective years.
+From the main wiki page, we extract all the timelines and response pages present on that page into timeline.txt and response.txt files.
+Finally, using extract_info_timeline.py and extract_info_response.py, we extract pages one by one, categorized by their respective month names, which are then organized inside their respective years.
 We store the data within timeline and response folder, as format of - DATE: Info in each row.
 Here, each year is a folder and they have 12 files in them as for each months.

 - run :
 - Run 'main.py' then choose 'a. data load'

+#### Part 2 [Bibek Pal]:
+- not updated the readme

 ## Module 3.1
+#### Part 1 [Aditya Shrivastava]:
-- Part 1 : The user is asked about the name of the country.
+- The user is asked about the name of the country.
 The statistics of the given country and the world are compared and the percentage of the country statistics with respect to that of the world are printed using mapper/combiner/reducer.

 - run :
 - Run 'main.py' then choose "b. data query" and then 'a. data query - get country info respect to world' and then give asked inputs.

-- Part 2 [Gourav Sarkar]:
+#### Part 2 [Gourav Sarkar]:
-- display the details of 4 fields of a particular country.
+- display the details of 4 types of data of a particular country.
 The user is asked about the name of the country as well as start and end date.
-The country, start date and end date are written in a file which is to be feed into the mapper.
-Also all country names are written in a file which is to be feed into the mapper along with date.
-The mapper passes the data to the reducer which inturn preprocess and filters and send it to the reducer for the final output.The logic of closest country in respect to percentage change is also done int the reducer.
+First extract the country, start date and end date are written in a file(mapper) then filter in between those time range(combiner) and send it for the final output(reducer).The logic of closest country in respect to percentage change is also done in the reducer.

 - run :
 - Run 'main.py' then choose "b. data query" and then 'b. data query - get changes in countries' and then give asked inputs